The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 Communicating the history of the foreign settlement era to the present day

 The Ehrismann House stands on a hill in Yamate, overflowing with an exotic atmosphere.
-It was built in 1926 by Antonin Raymond, known as the "father of modern architecture," and was the home of Swiss trader Fritz Ehrismann.
+It was built in 1926 to a design by Antonin Raymond, known as the "father of modern architecture," and was the home of Swiss trader Fritz Ehrismann.

-It was moved and restored to Motomachi Park in 1989, and opened to the public the following year as the "Ehrismann House."
-This Western-style building, which is extremely valuable in architectural history, can be viewed for free, and is now one of Yokohama's leading tourist spots.
+It was moved and restored to Motomachi Park in 1989, and opened to the public the following year as the "Ehrismann Residence."
+This Western-style building, which holds great architectural value, can be viewed free of charge, and is now one of Yokohama's most famous tourist spots.

-The impressive mansion, with its white walls and green edging, surrounded by many plants and flowers, changes appearance depending on the season, and on sunny days you can see many people taking photos and sketching.
-Inside the mansion, you can see a living room/dining room with a table, a reception room with a fireplace, and a sunroom overlooking the garden, so it's fun to walk around the mansion while imagining what life was like back then!
-The mansion also holds various events throughout the year, which are always very popular.
+The impressive mansion, with its white walls and green edging surrounded by many plants and flowers, changes appearance with the seasons, and on sunny days you can see many people taking photos and sketching.
+Inside the mansion, visitors can see a living room/dining room with a table, a reception room with a fireplace, and a sunroom overlooking the garden, and it's fun to walk around the mansion while imagining what life was like back then!
+The mansion also hosts a variety of events throughout the year, which are always very popular.

-The building's appearance conveys a deep history, and it attracts people of all ages.
+The building's appearance conveys a deep history, attracting people of all ages.

 The building is surrounded by three large trees.
-Its appearance changes with the seasons, making it a very attractive sight.
+Its appearance changes with the seasons, making it very attractive.

 On sunny days, people can be found reading on the terrace at the top of the stairs, or taking a relaxing break with friends, making it a place of relaxation for people from both inside and outside the local area.

-There is a slope next to the entrance of the museum, so wheelchair users can enter the museum (only for the first floor exhibition).
+There is a slope next to the entrance of the museum, so wheelchair users can enter (only for the first floor exhibits).

 Admission is free.
 Take off your shoes at the entrance and put on slippers before entering the building.